eclipse-hono/hono/site/documentation/content/api/Metrics.md

 ### Protocol Adapter Metrics

-Additional tags for protocol adapters are:
+Additional tags used for metrics reported by protocol adapters are:

 | Name        | Value                                              | Description |
 | ----------- | -------------------------------------------------- | ----------- |